Paid sick leave may be incentive, complication at businesses

 Holmes had previously given his staffers three weeks of paid time off, to be used for whatever they wanted.
 But with the law requiring sick leave, he added a week of sick time for all 14 staffers.
 It increases his costs, but he wants to retain employees and attract new ones.

-"We're in a fairly competitive market for people, and that was the deciding factor," says Holmes, co-owner of Chicago Style SEO.
+“We’re in a fairly competitive market for people, and that was the deciding factor,” said Holmes, co-owner of Chicago Style SEO.

 Running a small business can be more expensive and complex for owners subject to the growing number of state and local laws that mandate paid sick time.
 Owners with far-flung staffers like Holmes must decide how much sick leave to give all their workers.
 They also have the administrative costs of complying with the laws.
 And, if they have staffers who do shift work, they often must pay substitutes when someone is sick.